hasura/graphql-engine/docs/graphql/manual/migrations/reference/how-it-works.rst

 ----------

-While metadata can be exported as a single file as a representation of the state of Hasura, you might want a more granular step-by-step checkpoint on the evolution of the state.
+While metadata can be exported as a single file as a representation of the state of Hasura, you might want more granular step-by-step checkpoints on the evolution of the state.
 You might also want to track the Postgres schema changes through Hasura's migration system.